Free Photo-Editing Software

 Free Adobe Offerings

 Thanks to this rise in free creative software, Adobe also has some no-cost offerings.
-Adobe has released a free, ultra-basic, chopped down and rather hampered version of its photo-editing software.
+Adobe has released a free, ultra-basic version of its photo-editing software.
 It’s called Photoshop Express, and it installs as an app.
 You may download it on Android devices as well as Apple devices.
 And the Microsoft Store offers it as a free download for Windows computers.

 Adobe also offers a free web-based creation tool, called Adobe Express.
-The new version of Adobe Express is in beta, so you may have a brief sign-up wait.
-But it has some amazing abilities to it, that make it a combination photo-editing, illustration and graphic design tool.
+It’s no Adobe PhotoShop, but it has some nice features to it, that make it a combination photo-editing, illustration and graphic design tool.
+Just be ready for Adobe to try to sell you additional product as you use it…